SanityLinux/Base/README.md

 https://www.ntpsec.org/

 ## The Pür Linux Team
-* Rainbow - Project Lead
+* Rainbow - Project Director
-* Brent Saner - He does stuff.
-Sometimes things.
+* Brent Saner - Git Wizard, Architecture Engineer, Developer

 ##Benefits of using Pür
 * No weird distro-specific changes to the file-system hierarchy: we use a standardized filesystem layout, similar to FreeBSD and traditional UNIX.